OBOAcademy/obook/docs/ontology_term_use.md

 ### Difference between a terminology and an ontology

 #### Terminology
-A terminology is a list of terms, can have definitions and synonyms.
+A terminology is a collection of terms; a term can have a definition and synonyms.

 #### Ontology
 An ontology contains a formal classification of terminology in a domain that provides textual and machine readable definitions, and defines the relationships between terms.
-An ontology is a terminology, but a terminology is not an ontology.
+An ontology is a terminology, but a terminology is not (necessarily) an ontology.

 <a name="find"></a>
 ## 2. Finding good ontologies